|

 "What colours should I wear?"

-"How do I strike the lottery?
+"How do I strike lottery?
 Any tips?"

 "So there's this guy..."